Zorbatron/ZBGT/README.md

 Creative Energy Source
 - Configurable like the creative emitter, but as a multiblock part.
-- You need to make the multiblock reform when you change it's setting because right now because GregTech doesn't have a way for an energy container to notify the multiblock controller that it's voltage/amperage has changed.
+- You need to make the multiblock reform when you change its setting because right now because GregTech doesn't have a way for an energy container to notify the multiblock controller that it's voltage/amperage has changed.

 Creative Energy Sink
 - Behaves the same as the Creative Energy Hatch but drains energy from the multiblock instead of providing.